Lisa Hilton (writer)

+Television

+In 2019 Hilton presented the two-part BBC television documentary Charles I: Downfall of a King.

 Books

 Athénais: The Real Queen of France

 Athénais: The Real Queen of France (2002) is a biography of Louis XIV's mistress Françoise-Athénaïs, marquise de Montespan.
 A review of this book draws parallels between her and Camilla Parker-Bowles, the former mistress of King Charles III, now his wife and Queen Consort of the United Kingdom.

 Mistress Peachum's Pleasure: The Life of Lavinia, Duchess of Bolton

 Mistress Peachum's Pleasure (2006) is a biography of the eighteenth-century actress Lavinia Fenton, Duchess of Bolton.

 Queens Consort: England's Medieval Queens

 Queens Consort (2010) charts the extraordinary lives of England's medieval queens from Eleanor of Aquitaine to Elizabeth of York.

 The House with Blue Shutters

 The House with Blue Shutters (2010) is a novel set in southern France in World War Two and the present day.

-The Horror of Love
+The Horror of Love: Nancy Mitford and Gaston Palewski in Paris and London

 The Horror of Love (2011) tells the story of famous English novelist and socialite Nancy Mitford's relationship with Gaston Palewski.
 In contrast to most biographers of Mitford, Hilton believes this relation is crucial to understanding Nancy.
 The Evening Standard found the style pedestrian but otherwise the book was "well-paced and informative".
 The Independent praised its charm in bringing Mitford's world to life.
 The Daily Express found it a good story, despite several minor errors.
 It was also reviewed by Kirkus Reviews.